-- When adding water for the first time, the hot tub should be filled through the skimmer opening (helps to prevent air locks) using a standard garden hose, turning the tap on slowly to prevent damage to the surface by a jerking hose connection. - Pull up the handles on the intake and return gate valves and install the stem locks provided. (handles are pulled up when valves are open and pushed down when valves are closed) - Ensure the drain hose-bib is closed. - Ensure that all jets are open.
-See section JET & FEATURE OPERATION - Fill the hot tub to the recommended level, approximately 4 inches above the top of the skimmer opening.
+- When adding water for the first time, the hot tub should be filled through the skimmer opening (helps to prevent air locks) using a standard garden hose, turning the tap on slowly to prevent damage to the surface by a jerking hose connection. - Ensure the handles on the intake and return gate valves are pulled up and stem locks are in place. - Ensure the drain hose-bib is closed. - Ensure that all jets are open. - Fill the hot tub to the recommended level, approximately 4 inches above the top of the skimmer opening.